phylo42/IPK/docs/source/usage.rst

 .. note::
-   The evolutionary model should be reoptimized after the extention of the tree done by :program:`XPAS`.
+   The evolutionary model should be reoptimized after the extention of the tree done by :program:`IPK`.
 This is why we set ``opt-model: on`` in this example.